mattimatti/mailwatcher/README.md

 # mailwatcher
-Nodejs console application
+Nodejs console application.

-- acts as a watchfolder.
+- Acts as a watchfolder on a folder and subfolders.

-- upon creation of a certain file pushes the file to drobpox
+- Upon creation of a certain file pushes the file to a well known drobpox account.

-- send an email to the recipient with html embedded the the image.
+- Send an email to the recipient with html embedded the the image.

+Prerequisites

+Install Node v0.12.2 or later
+Install NPM 2.7.4

+Must have Administrator privileges to install globally.

 Install

     git clone https://github.com/mattimatti/mailwatcher.git
     cd mailwatcher
     npm install
     sudo npm install -g

     cp .config.json.dist .config.json

 Edit your config file